Asberg-tech/Memory-of-the-Ring/though_process.md

        - Better contrast between card and images
        - More cohesive integration with theme
        - Enhanced visual hierarchy

+   - CSS Organization and Optimization:
+     * Split CSS into modular files:
+       - main.css for layout and components
+       - colors.css for theme variables
+     * Improved code maintainability:
+       - Removed redundant declarations
+       - Centralized color management
+       - Better organized gradients and effects
+     * Enhanced development workflow:
+       - Easier theme modifications
+       - Better separation of concerns
+       - Simplified debugging and updates
+     * Enhanced user experience:
+       - Added universal text/image selection prevention:
+         * From: Users could select text and images
+         * To: No text or images can be selected
+         * Why: Prevents accidental selection during gameplay, makes the game feel more like a native app

    - Mobile Responsiveness:
      * Improved text scaling for smaller screens